Self-Organization and Spectral Mechanism of Attractor Landscapes in High-Capacity Kernel Hopfield Networks: Abstract

-\begin{summary} Kernel-based learning methods can dramatically increase the storage capacity of Hopfield networks, yet the dynamical mechanism behind this enhancement remains poorly understood.
-We address this gap by unifying the geometric analysis of the attractor landscape with the spectral theory of kernel machines.
-Using a novel metric, ``Pinnacle Sharpness,'' we first uncover a rich phase diagram of attractor stability, identifying a ``Ridge of Optimization'' where the network achieves maximal robustness under high-load conditions.
-Phenomenologically, this ridge is characterized by a ``Force Antagonism,'' where a strong driving force is balanced by a collective feedback force.
-Theoretically, we reveal that this phenomenon arises from a specific reorganization of the weight spectrum, which we term \textit{Spectral Concentration}.
-Unlike a simple rank-1 collapse, our analysis shows that the network on the ridge self-organizes into a critical state: the leading eigenvalue is amplified to maximize global stability (Direct Force), while the trailing eigenvalues are preserved to maintain high memory capacity (Indirect Force).
-These findings provide a complete physical picture of how high-capacity associative memories are formed, demonstrating that optimal performance is achieved by tuning the system to a spectral ``Goldilocks zone'' between rank collapse and diffusion. \end{summary}
+Kernel-based learning methods can dramatically increase the storage capacity of Hopfield networks, yet the dynamical mechanisms behind this enhancement remain poorly understood.
+We address this gap by combining a geometric characterization of the attractor landscape with the spectral theory of kernel machines.
+Using a novel metric, \textit{Pinnacle Sharpness}, we empirically uncover a rich phase diagram of attractor stability, identifying a \textit{Ridge of Optimization} where the network achieves maximal robustness under high-load conditions.
+Phenomenologically, this ridge is characterized by a \textit{Force Antagonism}, in which a strong driving force is counterbalanced by a collective feedback force.
+We theoretically interpret this behavior as a consequence of a specific reorganization of the weight spectrum, which we term \textit{Spectral Concentration}.
+Unlike a simple rank-1 collapse, our analysis shows that the network on the ridge self-organizes into a critical regime: the leading eigenvalue is amplified to enhance global stability (Direct Force), while the trailing eigenvalues remain finite to sustain high memory capacity (Indirect Force).
+Together, these results suggest a spectral mechanism by which learning reconciles stability and capacity in high-dimensional associative memory models.